HerculesRD/scanNet/README.md

 	./scanNet

-If you need to get new ip addr in private network
+If you need to get new ip addr in private network add the old ip addresses to a file and pass it as an argument

 	./scanNet host.txt